 - the sacroiliac (SI) joint in the pelvis

-I observe the person when entering my treatment room, how they move and how they hold themselves.
-I talk with the patient to determine the possible cause of their sciatica.
+Observe the person when entering the treatment room, how they move and how they hold themselves.
+Talk with the patient to determine the possible cause of their sciatica.
 Was it the result of a sudden action, i.e. lifting and twisting, coughing or sneezing?
 Or did they slip and fall or jump down, e.g. from the cab of a lorry?
 Did the pain come on slowly and increase over a period of time, e.g. whilst sitting for an extended period on a long car drive or flight?
 Have they had any surgery to the lower back or replacement joints, hip or knee?

-If I am comfortable the root cause of the pain is one of the three areas mentioned above before starting any treatment I explain to the patient the procedure that I follow and why.
-I believe it is important for people to have a full understanding of what is happening, as in my experience it helps their healing.
-I always ensure I have consent before proceeding with any treatment.
+If comfortable the root cause of the pain is one of the three areas mentioned above before commencing any massage for sciatica explain to the patient the procedure and how it will benefit them.
+It is important for people to have a full understanding of what is happening, as this embeds learning that allows the patient to help themselves, which helps their healing.
+Always ensure consent is obtained before proceeding with any treatment.

-- Palpation – Gently feeling along the spine and the line of the sciatic nerve to identify the most sensitive points of nerve irritation.
+- Palpation – Gently feeling along the spine and path of the sciatic nerve through the gluteal area to identify the most sensitive points of nerve irritation.

 - When the nerve is inflamed it is usually the outer sheath of the nerve that swells causing pressure and pain.
 By applying ice you can reduce the swelling and relieve some of the pressure.

-- Heat – I apply heat in the form of wheat bags along the spine and the line of the sciatic nerve to relax the muscles and infuse the area with blood to encourage healing.
+- Heat – Apply heat in the form of wheat bags or a hot-cold pack along the spine and the line of the sciatic nerve to relax the muscles and infuse the area with blood to encourage healing.

-- Massage – Whilst the heat is working for me, I massage the leg of the affected side to relax the muscles completely.
-Once this is done, I remove the wheat bags and gently massage the affected area and along the spine.
+- Massage – Whilst the heat is working , massage the leg of the affected side to relax the muscles completely.
+Once this is done, remove the heats and gently massage the affected area and along the spine.

-- Mobilisation – Once the patient is relaxed I mobilise with traction of the hip joint and gently mobilise the lower back and SI joint.
+- Mobilisation – Once the patient is relaxed if appropriate you can mobilise with traction of the hip joint and gently mobilise the lower back and SI joint.

-On completion, in most cases the patient is more relaxed and feels less pain.
-I then supply the patient with a Sciatic Pain Relief Cushion and advise them to use it all the time whilst sitting to minimise pressure on the sciatic nerve.
+On completion, in most cases the patient will feel more relaxed and feel less pain.
+If the patient experiences sciatic pain while sitting a Sciatic Pain Relief Cushion is a good option for them to try.
+Advise them to use it all the time whilst sitting to minimise pressure on the sciatic nerve.
+Every second that the nerve feels less irritation is a second closer to recovery.
 Usually a follow up appointment is beneficial to keep the recovery moving in the right direction.